 To learn more about how the retirement benefit is calculated, see:

 Service credit -- or allowable service -- is the credit you earn each month retirement deductions are withheld from your salary.
-We use your service credit in a formula to determine your monthly retirement benefit.
-The more service you have and the higher your salary, the higher your monthly benefit.
+Service credit is important because it is used in a formula to determine your monthly retirement benefit.
+The more service you have and the higher your salary, the higher your monthly retirement benefit

-There are several factors that can impact your service credit including:
+A number of factors may impact your service credit including:

 Your status at the time of death (before or after you are collecting a monthly retirement/disability benefit), determines how your assets will be paid and to whom (a beneficiary or survivor).